 Seasonal activities in Kerr Lake State Recreation Area

-Pack your hiking shoes, as there are many trails to choose from here.
+Pack your hiking shoes in your campervan, as there are many trails to choose from at the park.
+The trails allow guests to explore the serene views of the lakeshore, as well as wander through the hardwood forests of the park.
 Some of the hiking options you'll find at Kerr Lake State Recreation Area are:

 Big Poplar Trail:

-This easy .75-mile trail is located in the Satterwhite Point/JC Cooper Campground area.
-It's an easy walk on natural packed ground.
+This easy 0.75-mile trail is located in the Satterwhite Point/JC Cooper Campground area.
+It's an easy walk on natural packed ground starting near the campground showers and lakeside while wandering further inland on towards the RV sites.

 Kerr Lake Track Trail:

-This .75-mile trail leads guests through a mix of mature pine and hardwood forest.
+This 0.75-mile trail leads guests through a mix of mature pine and hardwood forest.
 The trail meanders along the edge of Kerr Lake offering guests lovely lake views.
 Guests will find interpretive signs along this trail as well.
+Please note that this trail is a one-way trail, and if you want to return on this trail it will make your hike closer to 1.5 miles in length.

-This trail 0.7-mile loop trail is located in the Hibernia Access Area in Kerr Lake.
-This easy trail offers a view of stunning wildflowers in spring.
+This 0.7-mile loop trail is located in the Hibernia Access Area in Kerr Lake.
+This easy trail offers a view of stunning wildflowers in spring along with the beautiful lake shores.
 This trail has a moderate amount of traffic as it is good for wildlife viewing and bird watching.
-Pets are welcome along this trail but must be maintained on a leash.
+Pets are welcome along this trail, but they must be maintained on a leash.